Ageism: Visual ageism

 The term visual ageism was coined in 2018 by Loos and Ivan.
 They define visual ageism as "the social practice of visually underrepresenting older people or misrepresenting them in a prejudiced way".
-We are facing a shift from visual ageism characterized by underrepresentation and the negative representation of older people to a representation of older age characterized by images of stereotypically third age older adults (enjoying life and living their "golden years"), while older adults in their fourth age (inactive and unable to live independently) remain invisible.
-A review of empirical studies conducted since 1950 in Europe and North America reveals that print and television advertisements started this transition towards a more positive visual representation of older adults in their age during the last decade of the 20th century, followed by television programs some years later, while older adults in their fourth age remain invisible.

-This is probably due to the increase in third age rhetoric in the media, picturing older people as healthy and as potential consumers, enjoying life and living their golden years.
-Media representations of older people have moved from visual under- and misrepresentation (negative images) to more positive depictions.
-These days, visual ageism in the media tends to come wrapped in the guise of the positive attributes of third age representations of older people, while adults in their fourth age continue to be underrepresented.
-One possible explanation for this is that healthy third agers might prefer not to be associated with fourth agers, as they remind them too starkly of what lies ahead in their own near future.
-Although this discomfort or even fear about mortality is undeniably common, from a societal point of view this kind of (self)ageism is hurtful to fourth agers as a group and in a sense to third agers as well, as they risk to become fourth agers themselves one day.
+This is likely due to the increase in third age rhetoric in the media, picturing older people as healthy and as potential consumers, enjoying life and living their "golden years".
+Media representations of older people have moved from misrepresentation (negative images) to more positive depictions.
+Today, visual ageism in the media tends to come wrapped in the guise of the positive attributes of third-age representations of older people, while adults in their fourth-age continue to be underrepresented.
+One possible explanation for this is that healthy third-agers might prefer not to be associated with fourth-agers, as they remind them of what lies ahead in their own near future.
+Although this discomfort or even fear about mortality is undeniably common, from a societal point of view this kind of (self)ageism is hurtful to fourth agers as a group and in a sense to third agers as well, as they risk becoming fourth agers themselves one day.